Executive Vice President

 He came to Union from the Arcus Foundation, where he served as Interim Executive Director and Senior Director of the Social Justice and LGBT Programs.
 In this capacity Mr. Davie managed the Foundation’s $20 million grant making budget and supervised the implementation of the Foundation’s funding strategy for social justice and LGBT programs.

 Mr. Davie served on President Barack Obama’s transition team, performing agency reviews for faith-based and community initiatives, and accepted an appointment by President Obama to the White House Council on Faith-based and Neighborhood Partnerships.
 As a member of the White House Council, Mr. Davie provided counsel on strategies for more effective partnerships between federal agencies and community and faith organizations.
 Mr. Davie provided leadership for the inclusion of non-traditional families and marginalized populations in policy formation.

-Mr Davie is acting chair of the Civilian Complaint Review Board (CCRB), appointed by Mayor Bill de Blasio in December 2017.
+Mr Davie was appointed as chair of the Civilian Complaint Review Board (CCRB) by Mayor Bill de Blasio in April, 2017.
 CCRB is an agency established by the City of New York with civilian oversight of the New York City Police Department, the nation’s largest municipal law enforcement agency.